UI Components

 The Search UI looks like this with the default configuration:

 If you’d like to build a custom UI yourself using the TomTom Search SDK, you can use Search.
-You can learn more about building a UI in this guide.
+You can learn more about building a UI in the quickstart guide.

 SearchView